ELECTRONIC PARKING BRAKE

 The brake will be released as soon as the vehicle starts and accelerates.

-You can control the electronic parking brake manually.
+You can apply the electronic parking brake manually.

-To manually activate the electronic parking brake, (when stopping at a red light, or stopping when the engine is running, etc.): pull and release switch 1.
+To apply the electronic parking brake manually (when stopping at a red light, or stopping when the engine is running, etc.): pull and release the switch 3.
 The brake is released as soon as the vehicle is started up again.

-To park on a slope or while towing a trailer, for example, pull switch 1 for a few seconds to gain the maximum braking.
+When parking on a slope, for example, pull switch 3 for a few seconds to achieve maximum braking.

-To park the vehicle without applying the electronic parking brake (if there is a risk of freezing, for example):
+To park, without applying the electronic parking brake (if there is a risk of freezing, for example):

 Risk of loss of immobilisation of the vehicle.